Citytracking/dotspotting/README.FLAMEWORK.md

 Flamework
 --

-*"Working on the crumbly edge of future-proofing" -- Heather Champ*
+*"Working on the crumbly edge of future-proofing." -- Heather Champ*

 Dotspotting does not so much piggyback on a traditional framework as it does hold hands with an anti-framework called "Flamework".